Legazpi, Albay: American colonial era (1900–1941)

-The U.S. military government dissolved the short-lived Spanish-era ayuntamiento and, in 1908, reorganised the settlement into two separate municipalities: Legazpi Port (the coastal commercial quarter) and Albay (the inland district that became the provincial capital).
-A further territorial adjustment on October 1, 1922, restored the independence of Daraga, which had been administratively merged with Albay since the nineteenth century.
+The US military government dissolved the short-lived Spanish-era ayuntamiento and in 1908 reorganised the settlement into two separate municipalities of Legazpi Port (the coastal commercial quarter) and Albay (the inland district that became the provincial capital).
+A further territorial adjustment on October 1, 1922 restored the independence of Daraga, which had been administratively merged with Albay since the nineteenth century.

-With peace restored, Legazpi resumed its role as the principal abacá and copra outlet of south-eastern Luzon.
-Maritime historians note that the port handled a sizeable share of Bicol's fiber and coconut cargoes during the 1920s and 1930s, helped by its connection to the Manila Railroad Company's Bicol Line.

-Economic and educational growth during American colonial rule (1922–1936)

-Education expanded rapidly under American civil rule.
-Albay High School opened in a Gabaldon-type school building in 1906, and the Albay Normal School was established in 1921.
-Both institutions were later integrated into Bicol University, which was formally established in 1969.
-The oldest Catholic educational institution in the province, St. Agnes Academy, was founded on July 1, 1912, by the Missionary Benedictine Sisters of Tutzing as Academia de Sta.
+Education expanded rapidly under American civil rule, with Albay High School opened in a Gabaldon-type school building in 1906 and the Albay Normal School established in 1921.
+Both institutions were later integrated into Bicol University which was formally established in 1969.
+The oldest Catholic educational institution in the province, St. Agnes Academy, was founded on July 1, 1912 by the Missionary Benedictine Sisters of Tutzing as Academia de Sta.
 Inés.
 It opened a secondary department in 1917 and moved to its present campus in 1920.

-American colonial economic policies encouraged local enterprise.
-Act No. 2475 (February 5, 1915) granted entrepreneur Julian M. Locsin a 50-year franchise to install and operate an electric-light and power system in the municipality—one of the earliest such concessions outside Manila.
-Commercial agriculture likewise prospered: abaca (Manila hemp) exports from the Philippines reached an all-time peak in 1928–29, a boom that particularly benefited Bicol ports such as Legazpi which handled much of the fibre trade.
+With peace restored Legazpi had resumed its role as the principal abacá and copra outlet of south-eastern Luzon, helped by its connection to the Manila Railroad Company's Bicol Line.
+Exports of abacá from the Philippines reached an all-time peak in 1928–29, a boom that particularly benefited Bicol ports, with American colonial economic policies further encouraging local enterprise.
+Act No. 2475 of February 5, 1915 granted entrepreneur Julian M. Locsin a 50-year franchise to install and operate an electric light and power system in the municipality, one of the earliest such concessions outside Manila.